gearnode/privatebin/README.md

 You can install the command line interface with:

 	go get -u github.com/gearnode/privatebin

+# Usage
+You can create paste from file with:

+	cat resume.txt | privatebin -bin demo

 # Build
 You can build the command line interface with: